Communist Party USA: Gay rights movement

-One of the most prominent sexual radicals in the United States, Harry Hay, developed his political views as an active member of the Communist Party.
+Harry Hay developed his political views as an active member of the Communist Party.
 Hay founded in the early 1950s the Mattachine Society, America's second gay rights organization.
-However, gay rights was not seen as something the party should associate with organizationally.
-Most party members saw homosexuality as something done by those with fascist tendencies (following the lead of the Soviet Union in criminalizing the practice for that reason).
-Hay was expelled from the party as an ideological risk.
-In 2004, the editors of Political Affairs published articles detailing their self-criticism of the party's early views of gay and lesbian rights and praised Hay's work.
+However, gay rights were not seen as something the party should associate with organizationally.
+Many party members saw homosexuality as something done by those with fascist tendencies (following the lead of the Soviet Union in criminalizing the practice for that reason).
+Hay, along with all other homosexual members, were expelled from the party as an ideological risk, with leadership considering them "vulnerable to blackmail from the FBI."
+In 2004, more than a decade after the fall of the Soviet Union and after Russia had legalized male homosexual relations, the editors of Political Affairs published articles detailing their self-criticism of the party's early views of gay and lesbian rights and praised Hay's work.

 The Communist Party endorsed LGBT rights in a 2005 statement.
 The party affirmed the resolution with a statement a year later in honor of gay pride month in June 2006.